HMS Brisk (1851): First commission

 She was commissioned on 24 May 1853 under the command of Commander Frederick Beauchamp Paget Seymour for service on the North America and West Indies Station.
 During her transit to Jamaica she carried the new governor to Port Royal, Jamaica.
 With the Russian War, she returned to Home Waters and joined Captain Sir Erasmus Ommanney's Squadron for service in the White Sea.
 The squadron searched for Russian ships then bombarded the port of Kola on 24 August.
 The squadron withdrew from the White Sea before the winter freeze up.
-With Commander Alfred J. Curtis, RN taking command on 20 October 1854 she was sent to the Russian Pacific Coast to blockade Russian ports.
+With Commander Alfred J. Curtis, RN, taking command on 20 October 1854 she was sent to the Russian Pacific Coast to blockade Russian ports.
 On 1 June 1855 the squadron entered the harbour of Petropavlovsk, but found it abandoned.
 The batteries and magazines were then destroyed.
 On 7 June an eruption of Kozelsky was witnessed.
 Upon the sessation of hostilities, she returned to Home Waters, paying off at Plymouth on 13 June 1857.

 Second commission

 After almost two years in reserve, she was commissioned under Captain Algernon F.R. de Horsey for service on the Cape of Good Hope Station.
 Apart from anti-slavery patrols, she also searched for Dr. Livingstone on 15 September 1859 at the River Kongone.
-In November she picked up the survivors of the Barretto Junior which had run aground on Mayotto Reef from Mayotto.
-On 10 August 1860 she captured the Manuella in the Mozambique Channel with more than 800 slaves aboard.
-With Captain de Horsey becoming invalid due to illness, he was replaced with Captain John P. Luce, RN and assigned to the West Coast of Africa on 24 February 1862.
+In November she picked up the survivors of the Barretto Junior which had run aground on Mayotte Reef while heading for Mayotte.
+On 10 August 1860 she captured the clipper ship Emanuela in the Mozambique Channel with more than 800 slaves aboard.
+With Captain de Horsey becoming invalid due to illness, he was replaced with Captain John P. Luce, RN, and assigned to the West Coast of Africa on 24 February 1862.
 She returned to Home Waters in 1863, paying off at Plymouth on 22 August.